bobmatyas/plugin-now-omg-lol/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Effortlessly bring your OMG.lol Now Page to life on your WordPress site with blocks and shortcodes.
+Add your OMG.lol Now Page your WordPress site with either blocks or shortcodes.

 == Description ==

-**Effortlessly bring your OMG.lol Now Page to life on your WordPress site.**
+**Embed Your OMG.lol Now Page to on your WordPress site.**

 Whether you're letting visitors know what you're up to, maintaining a personal status board, or just showing off your current vibe, this plugin makes it a breeze.
 Drop in a block, add a shortcode, and your Now Page is front and center — clean, simple, and totally you.